valancej/documentation/_basic/languages-frameworks/ruby.md

 ### Custom Bundler Version

-The build environment will always include a recent version of [Bundler](http://bundler.io) by default.
-If you have a situation where you need to install a specific Bundler version you can do so by adding the following commands to your build:
+Each preinstalled Ruby version will include a recent version of [Bundler](http://bundler.io) by default.
+If you have a situation where you need to install a specific Bundler version you can do so by adding the following commands to your build after setting the Ruby version:

 ```
 gem uninstall -x -a bundler